 Large cloth printed tapestries are super popular right now.
-They are a fairly inexpensive way to change the mood of a room by covering a whole wall.
-Today I am going to show you an easy way to turn a tapestry into a interesting piece of large wall art.
+They are a fairly inexpensive way to change the mood of a room by covering a whole wall in minutes with push pins!

 - FloraCraft® Make It: Fun® Foam Sheets: (8) Size: 12 x 36 x 1 inch